programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 final_paper_df['Lemmas'] = final_paper_df['Doc'].apply(get_lemma)
 ```

 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
-For example, let’s compare counts of the word “write” in the original token column and in the lemmatized column.
+For example, let’s compare counts of the word “write” in the original **Tokens** column and in the lemmatized **Lemmas** column.

 ```
 print(f'"Write" appears in the text tokens column ' + str(final_paper_df['Tokens'].apply(lambda x: x.count('write')).sum()) + ' times.')
 print(f'"Write" appears in the lemmas column ' + str(final_paper_df['Lemmas'].apply(lambda x: x.count('write')).sum()) + ' times.')
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-13.png" alt="Output of command to print number of times the word 'write' appears in the tokens column (40 times) and the lemmas columns (302 times)." caption="Figure 13: Frequency count of 'write' in token and lemma columns" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-09.png" alt="Output of command to print number of times the word 'write' appears in the Tokens column (40 times) and the Lemmas columns (302 times)." caption="Figure 9: Frequency count of 'write' in **Tokens** and **Lemmas** columns" %}

-As expected, there are more instances of "write" in the lemmas column, as the lemmatization process has grouped inflected word forms (writing, writer) into the base word "write."
+As expected, there are more instances of "write" in the **Lemmas** column, as the lemmatization process has grouped inflected word forms (writing, writer) into the base word "write."
 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
 It's also often used as a preliminary step for dimensionality reduction.
 For example, in his 2020 *Cultural Analytics* article, Matthew Lavin studies lemma frequencies that are predictive of the perceived genders of authors reviewed by the _New York Times_[^9].
 The _Programming Historian_ tutorial [Regression Analysis with Scikit-Learn (part 1 - Linear)](/en/lessons/linear-regression) is based on that article.

 ## Text Annotation
 ### Part-of-Speech Tagging